bzgec/nvim/README.md

 - [VSCodium repo](https://github.com/VSCodium/vscodium)

-You need to change `init.vim` to point to your `vscode/settings.json` from this repository.
+You need to change `init.vim` to point to your `vscode/settings.vim` from this repository.
-So you need to change this line `source C:\.config\nvim\vscode\settings.json`.
+So you need to change this line `source C:\.config\nvim\vscode\settings.vim`.
 - `init.vim` location:
   - Windows: `~\AppData\Local\nvim\init.vim` or `C:\.config\nvim\init.vim`.
   - Linux: `~/.config/nvim/init.vim`.